gizulor/all-grid/README.md

 * section pages
 * article forms

-Layouts can be adjusted via:
+Layouts can be changed via:

 1. changing the content i.e. with or without article images, sticky vs. live articles, form overrides
 2. changing css variable values in the stylesheet